SWR-MoIP/VideoIPath-Automation-Tool/docs/development-and-release.md

 ## Naming Conventions

 Work on a branch should always be related to an issue.
 The branch should be linked to the issue to have full transparency and traceability.
-The branch name can be the auto-generated one from Gitlab (when creating a branch for an issue) or a custom one - preferably including the issue ID.
+The branch name can be the auto-generated one from GitHub (when creating a branch for an issue) or a custom one - preferably including the issue ID.

 In order to trigger CI/CD flows properly and for transparency, **hotfix**-branches should always have the `hotfix/` prefix so we can have a custom automation for this case.